Effective Date: 08/18/2021

 In the event that the Complainant does not wish to file a Formal Complaint and begin the investigation process, the Title IX Coordinator may sign a Formal Complaint to begin an investigation so long as the investigation is not clearly unreasonable in light of the known circumstances.
 Where the Title IX Coordinator signs a Formal Complaint, the Title IX Coordinator must be free from conflicts and bias.

 The Formal Complaint may be filed with the Title IX Coordinator in person, by mail, electronic mail, or by any other means that results in the Title IX Coordinator receiving the Formal Complaint.
 Upon receipt, the University shall send written notice of the allegations contained within the Formal Complaint to both parties.
 The written notice shall contain the information specified in 34 C.F.R.
-106.45(b)(2)(B).
+106.45(b)(2)(B) and shall attach the Formal Complaint.

 At any time after the Formal Complaint has been filed, the University may dismiss the Formal Complaint or discrete allegations therein if: (i) the Complainant informs the Title IX Coordinator in writing that the Complainant wishes to withdraw the Formal Complaint or discrete allegations contained therein; (ii) the Respondent is no longer enrolled or employed by the University; or (iii) specific circumstances prevent the University from gathering evidence sufficient to reach a determination as to the Formal Complaint or any discrete allegations contained therein.